“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 How To Find Your Angle

-You might already be focused on a certain area, such as selling or buying a certain type of properties in a certain geographic area, developing a certain type of real estate project or offering services for a certain demographic or niche.
+You might already be focused on a particular area, such as selling or buying a specific type of property in a specific geographic region, developing a specific real estate project, or offering services for a particular demographic or niche.

 - Choose your real estate niche

 - Decide/ Research the demographic